Persuasion with Ambiguous Receiver Preferences: Model

 \subsection{MPC Games}

 I characterize the solution to the maxmin persuasion problem by reframing Sender's maxmin preferences as a zero-sum game, in which Sender designs a distribution of posterior means and then Nature adversarially designs a type distribution.
 More generally, my persuasion model can be viewed as a special case of a more general game which I call an \textit{MPC game}.
 In this game, players $1,...,N$ simultaneously\footnote{Simultaneous choice is a feature of most prior literature on games of this kind; I discuss in Section \ref{subsec:tb} why the switch from sequential to simultaneous moves does not affect the result.} choose distributions $G_1,...,G_N$ that are mean-preserving contractions of corresponding distributions $F_1,...,F_N$.
 A realization $x_i$ is drawn from each distribution $G_i$ to produce a vector of realizations $x = (x_1,...,x_N)$.
-A prize allocation rule $A(x): \mathbb{R}^N \rightarrow R^N$ determines each player's payoff as a function of the realizations.
-One simple prize allocation rule is to assign the player with the highest realization a payoff of 1 and all other players a payoff of 0; such a rule fits my model, where Sender gets a payoff of 1 if and only if the realized posterior exceeds the realized Receiver type.
+A prize allocation rule $A(x): \mathbb{R}^N \rightarrow \mathbb{R}^N$ determines each player's payoff as a function of the realizations.\footnote{This setup may remind the reader of the literature on contests.
+In recent work, \citet{AT2023} also combines information design and contests, but focuses on a standard cost-of-effort setup for contest participants with a third party providing information about value profiles.
+In contrast, I represent an information design problem as a contest with Nature as a participant.} One simple prize allocation rule is to assign the player with the highest realization a payoff of 1 and all other players a payoff of 0; such a rule fits my model, where Sender gets a payoff of 1 if and only if the realized posterior exceeds the realized Receiver type.
 Various choices of $F_i$ have been paired with this prize allocation rule in prior literature.
 In particular, as noted in the previous section, if a cdf $F_i$ over a positive interval $[0, c]$ or over $\mathbb{R}_+$ has binary support, then any $G_i$ with the same domain and mean as $F_i$ is a mean-preserving contraction of $F_i$.
 MPC games where the $F_i$ have binary support and domain $\mathbb{R}_+$ have been used to describe campaign spending or distribution of revenues by politicians \citep{M1993, CG1998, SP2006}.
 Changing the domain to a finite interval $[0, c]$ has been used to model all-pay auctions with complete information \citep{BKV1996, H2015}.
 Further specifying the domain as $[0, 1]$ and potentially allowing $F_i$ to have non-binary support can represent competition between different Senders attempting to persuade a single Receiver \citep{BC2015, HKB2019, AK2020}.
 However, this work is the first to explicitly use the connection between MPC games and persuasion by a single Sender with maxmin preferences.